ravish-oo/opoch-toe-arc-agi-cognition/docs/human_pair_programmer_docs/reviewer_instructions.md

 # latest
-now ur role is that of a reviwer+tester. following is the work order u need to review+test. refer to @docs/repo_structure.md  to knw repo strucutre. data/ folder has training challenges of arc agi
+now ur role is that of a reviwer+tester. u dont writ core code files or edit them. u can write test files if needed. following is the work order u need to review+test. refer to @docs/repo_structure.md  to knw repo strucutre. data/ folder has training challenges of arc agi
   ---